lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 - **A** send message to server and server should store the message
 - **B** should be notified by the server and receive the message sent by A

 In this case, we need a mechanism that informs B about the new message.
 So we need a push notification server that pushes new messages to your notification center on the phone.
-(Qn: Why pooling is not suitable for a phone?
+(Qn: Why constant pulling is not suitable for a phone application?
 Answer in comments)

 > 📍 Feature (Messaging):
 >
 > 1. Message Storage
 > 2. Push Notification (APNS + FCM)

 After this, we can push further on the messaging system.
 For example, we dont wanna send a push notification to **B's** notification center when **B** is in chat with **A**.
-We want the message to popout directly.
+We want the message to pop-out directly in the chat page.
 Therefore, we need a mechanism to detect whether B is online and directly send the message to B's app.
-Things like "B is Typing" "Seen By B" can also be fulfilled.
+Things like "B is Typing" "Seen By B" should also be fulfilled.

 > 📍 Feature (Messaging):
 >